 The index of leading economic indicators in Japan, which is a gauge of the economy a few months ahead and is compiled using data such as job offers and consumer sentiment, declined 100.6 in June of 2022 from a final of 101.2 in May, which was the highest level in four months.
 It was the lowest figure since February, amid rising local COVID-19 cases and the ongoing global economic uncertainty, preliminary estimates showed. source: Cabinet Office, Japan

 Leading Economic Index in Japan averaged 91.93 points from 1985 until 2022, reaching an all time high of 108.50 points in November of 2013 and a record low of 72.50 points in July of 1986.
 This page provides - Japan Leading Composite Index - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Leading Economic Index - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Leading Economic Index in Japan is expected to be 95.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Japan to stand at 101.00 in 12 months time.
-In the long-term, the Japan Leading Economic Index is projected to trend around 100.00 points in 2020, according to our econometric models.
+Leading Economic Index in Japan is expected to be 102.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Leading Economic Index is projected to trend around 98.00 points in 2023 and 100.00 points in 2024, according to our econometric models.